benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 _[22 minutes]_

+- So that was **all** the info I wanted to know 4+ years ago when I was starting
+  * But to be honest, it probably would've been too overwhelming
+  * I wanted to have the right tooling, but I was more interested in building my lib
+- I count over **20** different things!
-- Sooooo that's a lot of things to try to do
+  * That's a lot of things to try to do
   * Especially if you haven't set up some of them before
-  * I count over **20** different things!
-- Even for me I don't wanna try to set those up each time
+- Even for me, now knowing it all...
+  * I still don't wanna try to set those up each time
 - So I created a zero-config CLI tool, called `@benmvp/cli` to abstract all that work
-  * Everything but the docs
+  * Everything but the docs (and the source code)
-- The CLI has some options, so you could totally use it
+- The CLI has some options, so you _could_ totally use it
   * But I built it for myself, so don't expect any PRs to make it more configurable!

 /////